zwpseudo/hostlife/DOCS.md

-# Flowcase Documentation Index
+# Hostlife Documentation Index

-Welcome to Flowcase documentation!
+Welcome to Hostlife documentation!
 This guide helps you find the right documentation for your needs.

 ## 📚 Documentation Files

 ### Getting Started

 - **[QUICKSTART.md](QUICKSTART.md)** - Get up and running in 5 minutes
-  - Fastest way to start using Flowcase
+  - Fastest way to start using Hostlife
   - Minimal setup required
   - Perfect for first-time users